xizheyin/xizheyin.github.io/index.md

 Here is **Xizhe Yin (Chester, 尹熙喆)**.

-I am Xizhe Yin, a Ph.D. student in [the Department of Computer Science and Technology](https://cs.nju.edu.cn/main.htm) at [Nanjing University](https://njunju.nju.edu.cn/EN/main.htm), under the joint supervision of Prof. Baowen Xu and Dr. Yang Feng.
+I am Xizhe Yin, a Ph.D. student in [School of Computer Science and Technology](https://cs.nju.edu.cn/main.htm) at [Nanjing University](https://njunju.nju.edu.cn/EN/main.htm), under the joint supervision of Prof. Baowen Xu and Dr. Yang Feng.
 My research interests lie in the field of Software Engineering, with a focus on developing innovative techniques and tools to improve software quality and reliability.
 Specifically, my current research work centers around software testing, program analysis, and debugging.
-I'm a member of [open-rust-initiative](https://github.com/open-rust-initiative), and contribute to the security of the Rust ecosystem through [Crates-Pro](https://github.com/open-rust-initiative/crates-pro).
+I'm a member of [open-rust-initiative](https://github.com/open-rust-initiative), and contribute to the security of the Rust ecosystem through [Crates-Pro](https://github.com/crates-pro/crates-pro).
 <br>

 ## Education Background

 **<font color='red'>[Highlight]</font> I am currently pursuing a Ph.D. degree in Software Engineering and welcome any opportunities for academic exchanges.
 Please feel free to contact me at [this email address](xizheyin@smail.nju.edu.cn)!**

-- **Sep 2019 - June 2023:** Nanjing University (B.CS)
+- Sep 2019 - June 2023: Bachelor in Computer Science, Nanjing University
+- Sep 2023 - Present: Ph.D. in Software Engineering, Nanjing University
 <br>

 ---